-Allow services to Enable this option to specify exceptions to the list of programs that run these services should not execute, and then list the programs.
-A restricted programs if using program is allowed to run only if its command-line arguments, user specific arguments name, and group name match what is specified in the exception list.
+Enable this option to specify exceptions to the list of programs that services should not execute, and then list the programs.
+A restricted program is allowed to run only if its command-line arguments, user specific arguments name, and group name match what is specified in the exception list.
 You must specify the full path of the programs.
 Use of the wildcard character asterisk () is permitted.